oeschsec/Sidekick---voice-controlled-keyboard-and-mouse/docs/userguide.md

 - `save`
 - `escape` - hit escape key
 - `scroll [up,down,left,right] [1-7]`
-- `hold` and `release` - say `hold` to save mouse destination location, then move mouse over item you want to drag to that location and say `release` - item will be dragged to that location
+- `lock` and `release` - say `lock` to save mouse destination location, then move mouse over item you want to drag to that location and say `release` - item will be dragged to that location
 - `pup` / `pod` - page up / page down
 - `in` / `out` - zoom in / zoom out
 - `close` / `nab` - close tab or window / new tab